 Next we were off to the park's primary visitor center, Canyon Rim Visitor Center.
 This is the most easily accessible of the park's four visitor centers.
 It's just off highway 19, a major north/south route through this part of WV.
 Highway 19 is also where the famous New River Gorge Bridge crosses the river at an elevation of 876 feet above the river.

-Mist and rain was our companion for the day.
+If the picture looks gloomy it's because it was.
+Mist and rain was our companion for the day. |

 That elevation and long span make for some great views from the river gorge's rim.
 I would have preferred a bright blue sky dotted with some fair-weather clouds for these pics but it was just not going to happen while we were there.